Birth Preparation Massage

 $30 (20 Minute Add On with Your Treatment)

-I have been trained by birth doula and formerly approved Spinning Babies trainer Ginny Phang-Davey at two Spinning Babies workshops in 2018.
+I have been trained by Gail Tully, the founder of Spinning Babies, as well as by birth doula and formerly approved Spinning Babies trainer Ginny Phang-Davey over the last two years.
 I also used the Forward Leaning Inversion and Rebozo Sifting to help our second baby to turn from posterior to anterior in 2015.

 What to Expect During a Balancing Session

-Together we’ll go through three or four simple exercises to release and balance the muscles and ligaments of the pelvic area to create more space for baby and prepare for birth.
-I have attended two Spinning Babies workshops and I can safely take you through these techniques.
+Together we’ll go through three or four simple exercises to release and balance the muscles and ligaments of the pelvic area in order to create more space for baby and to prepare for birth.
+I have attended three Spinning Babies workshops and I can safely take you through these techniques.

 The exercises are: